Tom Crean (basketball): Indiana University

-The 2011–12 season was a watershed one for Crean and the program, which saw a 27–9 record and a sweet 16 appearance.
-The season also saw home wins over #1-ranked Kentucky (on a buzzer-beater at the end of regulation), #2-ranked Ohio State, and #5-ranked Michigan State.
-This made Crean the first Indiana coach to defeat the #1- and #2-ranked teams in the same season and the first Indiana squad ever to defeat three programs ranked in the top five in a single season.
-The Hoosiers earned a number four seed in the 2012 NCAA tournament and defeated New Mexico State in the Round of 64.
-After defeating VCU in the Round of 32, the Hoosiers lost in the Sweet Sixteen to rival Kentucky, who would go on to win the national championship.

-The fifteen game win improvement in 2011–12 was the largest single turnaround in the NCAA that season.
+The 15 game win improvement in 2011–12 was the largest single turnaround in the NCAA that season.
 Crean's guidance of the program to success from "unthinkable depths" was widely regarded as one of the most remarkable rebuilding projects in NCAA basketball history.
 As a result, he was named the mid-season Jim Phelan National Coach of the Year, the Sporting News Big Ten Coach of the Year, and the ESPN.com National Coach of the Year.

 For the 2012–13 season, Crean signed five highly touted recruits, self-dubbed "The Movement."
 Combined with the returning players from the previous season, Indiana dominated the college basketball landscape, spending 10 weeks ranked #1 in the country and all but two weeks in the top 5.
 The Hoosiers won their first outright Big Ten regular season title in 20 years, and garnered a #1 seed in the NCAA Tournament, also their first in 20 years.
 The team, led by seniors Christian Watford and Jordan Hulls, along with eventual top-five NBA draft picks Victor Oladipo and Cody Zeller, advanced to the Sweet Sixteen in the NCAA tournament before losing to eventual Final Four participant Syracuse.
 The next two seasons, 2013–14 and 2014–15, the Hoosiers slipped to records of 17–15 and 20–14 with eighth and seventh-place finishes in the Big Ten, respectively.
 Despite these low finishes and player arrests, Crean was retained after appearing on many media "hot seat" lists.